You can buy many medicines for minor problems at the store without a prescription (over-the-counter).

 Store medicines in a cool, dry area.
 Keep all medicines out of the reach of children.

-Women who are pregnant or breastfeeding should talk to their health care provider before taking any new medicine.
+Women who are pregnant or breastfeeding should talk to their provider before taking any new medicine.

-Medicines effect children and older adults differently.
+Medicines affect children and older adults differently.
 People in these age groups should take special care when taking over-the-counter medicines.

-Check with your health care provider before taking an over-the-counter medicine if:
+Check with your provider before taking an over-the-counter medicine if:

 Your symptoms are very bad.